Hyperloop001/Chamber-Crawler-3000/README.md

   But you can still compile everything within a shell or even using your IDE.
 XD

   If you compiled the game successfully, congratulations!
-  You can now start the game by entering "./cc3k" to your command line
+  You can now start the game by entering "./cc3k" to your command line.
 #### You must check this out, or you can't go anywhere!
 ##### Because this part is all about how to play the game.
 ##### Some Definitions